 MAGIC OF THE EAST: BY WASEEM KOTOUB, a contemporary Arabic score for flute and strings

-As a contrast, I wanted to see how classical music and contemporary music differ.
+I wanted to see how classical music and contemporary music differ in visual terms.
 I was fortunate that Waseem Kotoub of the British Council in Qatar, also a professional pianist, musician and composer himself wrote ‘Magic of the East’ for flute and string quartet.
 Upon playing and analysing the music, Waseem’s use of traditional ideas changes 5 times throughout the piece.
 This is clearly reflected in Omeima’s textiles, and she has incorporated traditional Arabic designs and calligraphy in her work.

 |Title||ARTIST||Works description||Size||Qty||Artist’s weblink|